Pushing Toward the Simplex Vertices: A Simple Remedy for Code Collapse in Smoothed Vector Quantization: Experiments

 The second experiment evaluated vector quantization methods within Wav2Vec 2.0 pretraining for speech feature extraction \citep{Baevski+20_wav2vec2.0}.
 Unlike autoencoding, this pretraining integrates vector quantization directly into the main loss function.

 Two codebook configurations were investigated.
 The first used a single codebook of size 1024.
 By contrast, the second followed the original work of \citet{Baevski+20_wav2vec2.0}, combining two smaller codebooks---each of size 320---to implement rich code diversity efficiently via \emph{product quantization} \citep[see \textsection\ref{sec:limitations} for more information]{Jegou+11}.
 The dimensionality of the codebook vectors was set to 256 for the single-codebook configuration and to 128 for the dual-codebook configuration.
-The number of nearest neighbors was set to $K=2 \times 4$, meaning that two neighbors were identified per codebook entry on each of the four GPUs.
-In the dual-codebook condition, the two codebooks were treated independently.
+The weight $\beta$ on the commitment loss in both STE (including SimVQ) and rotational gradient estimation was set to 1.0 \citep{Fifty+25,Zhu+25}.

 Models were trained on the LibriSpeech dataset, combining all training splits \citep[train-clean-100 + train-clean-360 + train-other-500;][]{Panayotov+15}.
 Further details on the network architecture and learning objective are provided in Appendix~\ref{sec:wav2vec2_detail}.